gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 As soon as one has deployed containers to the cluster, the wish arises for the ability to follow logs from all of them simultaneously.
 As an alternative to log management solutions there is `stern`.
-This tool connects to the log streams of all conatiners specified in the filter and prints them collectively to the console.
+This tool connects to the log streams of all containers specified in the filter and prints them collectively to the console.

 ```bash
 kubens kube-system